Reedzit/startup/README.md

 - **WebSocket** - You will receive a notification when a friend is participating, completes a workout/online.

 ## Startup HTML Deliverable
+- **HTML Pages**
-- I created an index.html page where the home page is sent to to log in.
+  - index.html is the page to login where you can sign in or sign up.
+  - newWorkout.html is the page to configure your workout and begin.
+  - workoutbegins.html is the page that shows up as you are completing the workout.
+It displays the current workout with the corresponding card and a stop watch to track your time.
-- There is a "Begin Workout" page where you can choose what workout you would like to do.
+  - history.html is the page where you can track your workout history with the time it took to complete it and the date you completed it.
+  - friends.html is the page where you can connect with friends and see the progress your friends have made.
+  - about.html is the page that gives information about what the deck of death is and the goal and capabilities of the deck of death web application.